The Bankrate promise

 - You made good-faith efforts to repay the loan before you filed for bankruptcy.

 It’s technically possible to discharge student loans in bankruptcy, and there are currently attempts in the House and Senate to make discharging federal and private student loans easier.
 However, you should realize that it will be an uphill battle to prove that repaying your student loans will impose an undue hardship on you.

 The bottom line

-If you’re struggling, find a repayment plan that works for you, like an income-driven repayment plan, or refinance your loans.
+If you’re struggling, look into federal forgiveness and refund options, find a repayment plan that works for you or refinance your loans.
 Not paying back your student loans will hurt you for years to come, so the best course of action should be the one that gets you back on track.

 Frequently asked questions